GHANA

 - Equity and Sustainable Development for All

-The E4L program has three overall interlinked thematic areas: Governance, Education and Inclusive Growth and Employment.
+The E4L program has four overall interlinked thematic areas: Governance, Education, Youth Empowerment and Climate Change.

 Governance: